Recruiter's Corner

 Tina Ryan began her policing career with the Toronto Police Service in 1996 after earning a BA in Finance from the University of Western Ontario, where she also competed in varsity basketball and soccer.
 She joined the Guelph Police Service in 2001, serving in uniform patrol before becoming a Detective Constable in the Fraud Unit.
 Tina was promoted to Sergeant in 2012, working in specialized units including Sexual Assault & Internet Exploitation and the Major Crime Unit.
 She later returned to front-line patrol as a road Supervisor.
 Promoted to Staff Sergeant in 2021, she managed a Uniform platoon, the 911 Communication Centre, and in 2025 moved to her current role in the Professional Development and Recruiting Unit.
 Tina stays active through sports, travel, and time with loved ones.

-This session provides participants with the opportunity to speak directly to a Recruiter about the recruitment process and policing as a career choice.
-It is most beneficial to those who are considering a career in policing and have questions about the career, their suitability, or opportunities with the Guelph Police Service.
-This session is an opportunity to speak directly with a Recruiter to ask questions that can help participants assess their abilities and interest in the career of policing.
+If you're considering a career in policing and want to learn more, you can book time to speak directly to a recruiter about the recruitment process and policing as a career choice.
+It is most beneficial for potential candidates who have questions about a career in policing, their suitability, or opportunities with the Guelph Police Service.
+This session is an opportunity to speak directly with a recruiter to ask questions that can help you assess your abilities and interest in the career of policing.

 These sessions are limited to one per person.
 Please attend prepared with your questions.